What Causes Hibiscus Root Rot: Cause and Cure

 Whether you want beautiful flowers or a nice cup of tea, Hibiscus (hi-BIS-kus) is an excellent alternative to roses.
 While a handful of species are commonplace, the genus consists of

-Hibiscus plants are beloved for their large, showy flowers and fragrance.
+Hibiscus plants are beloved for their large, showy flowers and fragrance and deep green leaves.
 They’re often used in teas and potpourri and are a garden staple.
-But, you might not have known that
+They make excellent

 Hibiscus (hi-BIS-kus) is a wonderful flowering plant shrub that is often better known for the tea made from its petals than for the plant itself.
 However, this genus of more

-Hibiscus is a member of the Malvaceae or mallow family, but unlike many of its relatives, the tropical Hibiscus does not do well in cold areas.
-For this reason, if
+Hibiscus is a member of the Malvaceae or mallow family, but unlike many of its relatives, the tropical Hibiscus varieties do not do well in cold areas.
+For this reason, if you

 Hibiscus rosa-sinensis is commonly called Chinese Hibiscus.
 You may also hear the various types of Hibiscus referred to as “hardy” or “tropical” Hibiscus.
 You’ll be happy to know that propagating